DC arrests city employee over shooting death of 13-year-old

 “The decedent (Blake) can then be heard yelling, ‘I am sorry’ numerous times, followed by ‘Please don’t’ and ‘No’ numerous times.
 The decedent yells, ‘I am a kid’ and ‘I am only 12’ numerous times,” it states.

+“The first shot was fired … at someone sitting in a vehicle who wasn’t an immediate threat,” Contee said Tuesday.
+This original shot, when Lewis had no claim of being personally under threat, was “where things really unraveled” and “put the chain of events into place” that resulted in Blake’s death, Contee said.

+“I don’t know if (Blake) knew that Mr. Lewis was standing where he was standing,” he said.

-Contee encouraged the youth who were with Blake that night to come forward to police with their own testimony.
+The police chief encouraged the youths who were with Blake that night to come forward to police with their own testimony.
 But he stopped short Tuesday of promising any sort of amnesty from criminal charges.

 “My assessment is that these young men obviously need some sort of intervention,” he said. “Ï want to make sure they get what they need.”